Michael Sorrentino: Personal life

 Sorrentino has claimed his nickname "The Situation" came from when he was complimented regarding his physique while in public, causing a "situation" between an unnamed couple.

-Sorrentino worked as an assistant manager of a fitness center in Staten Island.
+Sorrentino worked as an assistant manager of a fitness center on Staten Island.
 When he was 25, he lost this job and began underwear modeling.

 In addition to his brothers, he has a younger sister, Melissa, who appeared as a bride in Say Yes to the Dress.
-Marc also served as the Situation's manager and partner in MPS Entertainment, LLC, and Situation Nation, Inc.
+His brother Marc also served as the Situation's manager and partner in MPS Entertainment, LLC, and Situation Nation, Inc.